 Are German Shepherd Greyhound Mixes Good With Cats?

-Greyhound shepherds, due to their peaceful and friendly nature, are a great animal to choose if you have a multi-pet household.
-This can also apply to what would seem like most dog’s mortal nemesis: cats.
+Due to their peaceful and friendly nature, Greyhound shepherds are a great animal to choose from if you have a multi-pet household.
+This can also apply to what would seem like most dogs’ mortal nemesis: cats.